IT and Telecom

 Our intimate understanding of each step of the software engineering process enables our clients to deploy their products in global markets with greater speed and quality.

-Information technology has truly globalized the world economy by allowing audiences on a worldwide scale to share information that transcends national borders and cultures but they couldn’t do it without the localization sector.
+Information technology has truly globalized the world economy by allowing audiences on a worldwide scale share information far beyond national borders and local cultures.
+However, they couldn’t do this without the localization sector.

 CSOFT – Information Technology Is Our Identity

-CSOFT provides the complete set of multilingual localization solutions for the IT & Telecom industry, streamlining translation, L10N engineering, testing and multilingual publishing.
-The company distinguishes itself for quality and technical superiority at an affordable price.
-We have developed a suite of software tools and processes for the localization of a variety of applications such as operating systems (Windows, Linux, iOS, Android), firmware, CRM applications, ERP systems, databases, websites, and mobile apps.
+CSOFT provides the complete set of multilingual localization solutions for the IT and Telecom industry, streamlining translation, L10N engineering, testing and multilingual publishing.
+Our company has distinguished ourselves for quality and technical superiority at an affordable price.
+Over time, we have developed a suite of software tools and processes for the localization of a variety of applications such as operating systems (Windows, Linux, iOS, Android), firmware, CRM applications, ERP systems, databases, websites, and mobile apps.